 The ‘Confidentiality’ Excuse

-Reuters has commendably documented the thick blanket of secrecy that covers product liability litigation in the United States.
+Reuters has commendably documented the extensive secrecy surrounding product liability litigation in the United States.
 In just a handful of cases over the last several decades, hundreds of thousands of people were killed or injured by defective products (cars, drugs, guns, etc.) while information about the risks posed by these products was hidden from consumers and regulators, often for years, behind broad protective orders.

 Such orders protect specific information such as medical records and trade secrets.
 So companies can designate a lot of material as “confidential,” including internal emails, memos, data, research, meeting minutes, sworn depositions, etc. This secrecy continues long after the life of the case even though court documents are supposed to be public.